Electric Ireland Leinster Minor Football Championship

 It was 2-8 to 0-10 at the three quarter way stage and it was a pity that Offaly didn't get the goal that would have asked the really serious questions of Dublin.
 Dublin took advantage of those let offs and by the 52th minute, they were back in control as they led by 2-12 to 0-10.

 Offaly got three of the last four points as they suffered a brave defeat.
-On the day, Adam Strong and the superb Lee Pearson stood out in the Offaly defence while Harry Plunkett had another excellent game in a roving defensive role, showing great movement and energy, though he will be disappointed at a few of the balls that found Dublin hands rather than team mates.
+On the day, Adam Strong and Lee Pearson stood out in the Offaly defence while Harry Plunkett had another excellent game in a roving defensive role, showing great movement and energy, though he will be disappointed at a few of the balls that found Dublin hands rather than team mates.
 Luke Egan was once again superb in midfield, working his socks off and covering great ground.
-Cormac Delaney had a fine game in attack, Adam Kelly had a very good first half as he did the simple thing efficiently and Morgan Tynan and Darragh Flynn also had very good moments.
+Andrew Delaney had a fine game in attack, Adam Kelly had a very good first half as he did the simple thing efficiently and Morgan Tynan and Darragh Flynn also had very good moments.